 The biggest benefit of the VPP is that the cost of the days off is spread throughout the entire year instead of occurring entirely in the pay period that the time off work is taken.

-Effective April 1, 2017, VPP will be offered to eligible full-time support and academic staff.
+Effective April 1, 2019, VPP will again be offered to eligible full-time support and academic staff.
 All applications are subject to supervisory approval and will not be approved if you are ineligible or if operational needs cannot be met.

 Employees who are not eligible for the VPP, or eligible employees who do not wish to participate in the plan, may have the opportunity to take from 1 to 10 days off without pay during the year under the Voluntary Days Off Program (VDOP) but the cost of those days will be deducted in the relevant pay period (i.e., not spread out evenly throughout the year).